HeartlessSeph/FighterCommander/README.md

 # Fighter Commander
-A work in progress Fighter Command.cfc extractor and repacker for Yakuza's Dragon Engine games.
+A work in progress Fighter Command.cfc extractor and repacker for Yakuza games.

 This tool exports fighter_command.cfc command sets into editable json files that can then repacked and imported into the game.
 This allows full control of moveset strings, follow ups, move conditions, weapon movesets and likely more.